yiyuli/AzureHOLsAutomation/README.md

 # AzureHOLsAutomation
 Automation steps for Azure Hands-on-labs using Selenium WebDriver The code is run based on Mac version chrome driver.
-Running on other systems need corresponding version driver put at src/resources/drivers/, with path specified at src/main/java/com/cs527project/holstest/htmlelements/utils/Driver/BrowserDriver.java chromeDriverPath
+Running on other system could be possible but have not been tried.

 ## Get Started
 Put your account email and password at